 “No,” said David through clenched teeth, shaking slightly as he started to edge away.

-David wished the house would just burn down around him.
-He imagined the screams as hot flames burned away everything he hated, even himself.
+David wished the house would ignite and burn down around him.
+He imagined the screams as searing hot flames consumed everything he hated, himself included.

-“If he’s out chasing after little boys it’d be because there’s never been a real man in this house,” said his mother.
-“A real man wouldn’t be drunk every night, unable to support his family.”
+“If he’s out chasing after little boys it’d be because there’s never been a real man in this house,” jeer his mom to his dad.
+“A real man wouldn’t be drunk and drugged up every night, unable to support his family.”

-“So then it’s the woman’s job to sit on her fat ass all day smoking and pounding scotch, or is it just the ugly ones no one wants?”
+“So then it’s a woman’s job to sit on her fat ass all day smoking and pounding scotch, or is it just the ugly ones no one wants?”

 With his parent’s stream of vitriol turned on each other instead of him, David slipped away to his room.
 He shut the door behind him and leaned against it, unable to stop the tears any longer.
 How was he going to move out now?
 He had been saving every penny to get a place with some friends, but now there was no telling when he’d be able to move out.
 Maybe they would be willing to let him pay a little bit less, just until he could get another job.
 The thought of asking them scared him, but what else could he do?
 Maybe he could ask them sometime tonight.

 David’s phone vibrated as he wiped his eyes on his sleeve.
 When he unlocked it and read the message, his heart sank.
-His friends had all gotten invited to a party thrown by a guy from high school who had never liked him and didn’t want him there.
-They were going and hoped he’d understand.
+His friends had all gotten invited to a party thrown by a guy from high school who had never liked him.
+They were going without him and hoped he’d understand.

-Why wouldn’t the flames come?
+Why wouldn’t the flames come and take away the pain?
 Fuck everyone.
 He’d had enough.

-David went to his closet and pulled out his backpack from high school.
-He stuffed it with clothes, notebooks, the stolen coffee, his Hario v60 coffee dipper, and his three favorite, and only, books: Catcher in the Rye, The Stranger, and Fight Club.
+David went to his closet, pulled out his backpack, and started stuffing it with everything he would need.
+Clothes, toiletries, notebooks, the stolen coffee, his pour-over coffee setup, and his three favorite books: Catcher in the Rye, The Stranger, and Fight Club.
 His laptop had been broken for months so he left it.
-He added some toiletries from the bathroom to his bag, then slipped into his parents room, making sure they were still arguing before he did.
-He opened a draw and and the little shoe box behind all the socks at the back.
-He pulled all the cash out from under all the opioid prescription bottles and stuffed the bills in his pocket.
-He replaced the box and closed the drawer, then made way back to the living-room where his parents were still arguing.
-He never looked up, trying leave before they noticed, but he didn’t even make it all the way to the door before his mother was yelling at him again.
+Once the backpack held everything he needed, he snuck into his parents room, making sure they were still arguing before he did.
+He opened the top drawer and found the little shoe box behind all the socks at the back.
+He pulled all the cash out from under the bottles of oxycontin and needles and stuffed the bills in his pocket.
+He carefully replaced the box and closed the drawer, then made way back to the living-room where his parents were now shouting at each other.
+He moved quickly, never looking up, trying leave before they noticed, but he didn’t make it to the door before his mother saw and turned her tirade on him.

 “If you think you’re not grounded for talking back to me, you’re dead wrong.”